Apply for the Master of Surveying (MSurv)Apply Now

 - does not meet the criteria for the award of the degree, and should be rejected without right of resubmission.

-- Amendments 5(d)(ii) and revisions 5(d)(iii) shall be completed by a specified date to be determined by the Dean of Surveying.
+- Amendments 5(d)(ii) and revisions 5(d)(iii) shall be completed by a specified date to be determined by the Convener of Examiners.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.

 - If a revised and resubmitted thesis is finally accepted, the result shall be either Pass or Fail (i.e. ungraded) and without eligibility for the award of the degree with distinction or credit.

 - Where examiners cannot agree on a result, the Convener of Examiners should so report to the Pro-Vice-Chancellor (Sciences) or nominee who shall arrive at a decision after consulting a referee who should normally be external to the University.

 Level of Award of the Degree

 The degree may be awarded with distinction or with credit.

 The Pro-Vice-Chancellor (Sciences) may in exceptional circumstances approve a course of study which does not comply with these regulations.

 Note: The programme of advanced study shall be arranged in consultation with the Dean of Surveying.
 Its objectives are to advance knowledge and experience in a given field of specialisation in Surveying or in an allied field, and to create an awareness of advanced work which is being carried out in the field.